Landlord from Richmond, Kentucky

 Real Estate Investor from N Topsail Beach, North Carolina

 ... unless there is gross neglect by the tenant.
 In your scenario, I don't think this is the case.

 Almost certainly owners responsibility.
 Having a plumbing background and doing this many times for landlords, he would have to prove a history of the tenants neglect.
 Many times I have gone to a rental to clean a drain for a landlord and he is sitting there watching and waiting for me to pull the snake out to see what caused the blockage.
 If it's roots or old pipes, they ask me to bill them.
 If it's toys, rags, or other things that shouldn't be in a drain line I am asked to bill the tenant.
 I usually bill the landlord anyway and let him go after the tenant for the simple fact that I didn't do business that way.
 I usually billed whoever calls me unless all parties are in agreement in front of me.

-Real Estate Investor from Denver, Colorado
+Contractor from Denver, Colorado

 having had to replace quite a few in Denver, $12-15k is a total rip off.
 4-7k is most likely.
 And landlords responsibility.

 Anson Young, Anson Property Group